p-edelman/PhotoAndVideoScripts/README.md

     correctphotodrift -c csv_file photo_files

 The script will correct the time on each photo and print out the result.
-The original files will be saved with the extension _original (this is default behavior for Exiftool).
+The original files will be saved with ```_original``` appended to the file name (this is default behavior for Exiftool).
 You might want to delete these original files afterwards.

 ## stabilizevideo.sh